multiplayer-app/multiplayer-session-recorder-javascript/packages/session-recorder-node/README.md

 ### Continuous session recording

 When recording session in `CONTINUOUS` mode - `start` method called at the beginning, `save` - after the issue happened or weird behaviour detected:

+Below is an example showing how to create a continuous session recording.
+Continuous session recordings stream all the data received between calling start and stop - but only save a rolling window data (90 seconds by default) when: an exception or error occurs; when save is called; or when the auto-save attribute is attached to a span.

 ```javascript